karma9874/AndroRAT/README.md

 pip install -r requirements.txt
 ```
 #### Note:
-While cloning the repository using Git bash on windows, you may get the following error:
+While cloning the repository using Git bash on Windows, you may get the following error:
 > error: unable to create file \<filename>: Filename too long

 This is because the Git has a limit of 4096 characters for a filename, except on Windows when Git is compiled with msys.
 It uses an older version of the Windows API and there's a limit of 260 characters for a filename.